This is a true story.

 Moviegoers have long struggled with “truth” in movies.
-This struggle ranges anywhere between how historical figures are depicted and how history is portrayed to how well an actor can deliver an accent and how they hold a hammer.
+This struggle ranges from how historical figures are depicted and how history is portrayed to how well an actor can deliver an accent and hold a hammer.
 Even though movies try to depict reality and accuracy as best as their creators can, movies are dreams, fever dreams in most cases.
 Yet, they depict real sights and real sounds, charging viewers with a constant search for reality.

-Originally hailing from Greeley, Colo. but now operating out of Austin, Texas, the Zellner Brothers write, produce and direct (and act a little) Kumiko with such a steady hand that it never slips into total fact or total fiction.
-They achieve this feat by making both the Japan and the Minnesota/Fargo segments completely authentic.
-The scenes set in Japan are not filmed like strangers in a strange land, but are complacent, dull and free of adornment.
-For a character with Kumiko’s demeanor, they should be and when the movie shifts to Minnesota and North Dakota, it is filmed with that same poetic dullness Kumiko brings.
+Originally hailing from Greeley, Colorado but now operating out of Austin, Texas, the Zellner Brothers write, produce, and direct (and act a little) Kumiko with such a steady hand that it never slips into total fact or total fiction.
+They achieve this feat by making both the Japanese and the Minnesota/Fargo segments completely authentic.
+The scenes set in Japan are not filmed like strangers in a strange land but are complacent, dull, and free of adornment.
+For a character with Kumiko’s demeanor, they should be, and when the movie shifts to Minnesota and North Dakota, it is filmed with that same poetic dullness Kumiko brings.

 Holding the whole piece together is the impressive Rinko Kikuchi, who also has an executive producer credit on the film.
 Like a shark, Kumiko is always moving forward, relentlessly pursuing her singular goal of finding that treasure.
 When a bus blows a tire, Kumiko gets out and walks, even in the frigid winter weather.
 Treasure is her game, and nothing is going to slow her down, let alone stop her.
 For Kumiko, that treasure, discovered in an American motion picture, is real.
 Fargo is not a work of fiction; it is very real, and when a local sheriff (David Zellner) points out the obvious, Kumiko screams in his face, “It’s not fake!” and runs away in tears.